metacollin/homebrew-kicad/README.md

 This tap also includes some OSX specific tweaks that presently are not part of the official stable and nightly builds (for now):

--  wxWidgets is patched so that â
-Œ
-˜-C correctly copies text instead of closing the current window.
+-  wxWidgets is patched so that &#8984;-C correctly copies text instead of closing the current window.

 ### Installation is simple...
 ```sh